hikkie3110/website/content/en/docs/concepts/architecture/nodes.md

 For example, you can set labels on an existing Node, or mark it unschedulable.

 You can use labels on Nodes in conjunction with node selectors on Pods to control scheduling.
-For example, you can to constrain a Pod to only be eligible to run on a subset of the available nodes.
+For example, you can constrain a Pod to only be eligible to run on a subset of the available nodes.

 Marking a node as unschedulable prevents the scheduler from placing new pods onto